sandbender/kragle_docs/API_Reference/Authentication.md

 ## API Reference - Authentication endpoints

+### POST /authenticate

+_(This endpoint does **not** require authentication)_

+Authenticate against the Kragle api.
+A successful response will be: `{'code': 0, 'user_id': <your user id>}` and will have a 200 HTTP response code as usual.

+*NB*: The response headers are relevant - you will need the cookie returned by a successful authenticate call whose value is a json string containing `auth_tkt`.
+You may or may not need to do this manually, depending on the HTTP library/code you're using.

+**Required parameters**:
+  - `password` - string - Your password.
+  - `email` - string - The email address associated with your account.
+    - Either email OR username are required, not both.
+If both are provided, username is used/takes precedence.
+  - `username` - string - Your Kragle username (or Twitter screen name if your account was created via "Sign in with Twitter", etc)

 #### Notes regarding authentication for Block actions

 If you are creating a Stack through the API which uses a block that needs OAuth credentials for a request, you'll need to grant Kragle authorization to access your account before the Stack will work.
 See [The Basics - Blocks](../The_Basics/Blocks.md)